-From the start, Nayib Bukele explained that he wanted to use surf to change the perception people worldwide have of El Salvador; therefore, he pushed for the creation of Surf City.
+From the start, Nayib Bukele explained that he wanted to use surf to change the perception people worldwide had of El Salvador; therefore, he pushed for the creation of Surf City.

-With Surf City El Salvador, Bukele and his Cabinet attempt to improve the country’s image abroad, which usually revolves around violence, gangs, and forced migration.
+With this tourist project, Bukele and his Cabinet attempt to improve the country’s image abroad, which usually revolves around violence, gangs, and forced migration.